elyarzv/object_shape_completion/README.md

 ## Converting 3D models to binvox files
 The ycb_binvox.py script converts downloaded models to .binvox files.
 The converted files will be stored in corresponding folder inside models/binvox_files folder.

+### Viewing binvox files
+The created binvox files can be viewed by the viewvox execution file.
+For example to view the binvox file /models/binvox_files/002_master_chef_can/textured.binvox the following command should be run:
+'./viewvox /models/binvox_files/002_master_chef_can/textured.binvox '